SimonCB765/NeuralNetworkTraining/README.md

 - validation = V_n = min((N - T_n - E_n) * V_f, N * V_f)

 There can be examples that are left out of all three datasets, e.g. if T_f = 0.5, E_f = 0.2 and V_f = 0.2.

-ExamplesPerShard takes precedence over ShardsToGenerate, and therefore ShardsToGenerate is ignored if ExamplesPerShard is present

 Putting a reference directly into an object is possible, e.g.:
     "Schema": {